naveenyadav15/razorpay_example/README.md

 # razorpay_example

-Integration of razorpay payment gateway in flutter use plugin.
+Integration of razorpay payment gateway in flutter by using {razorpay_flutter: ^1.1.1} plugin.

 ## Getting Started